AGCCS/AGCCS-CTRL22/README.md

 - a centralised host for dynamic power allocation and **monitoring**

 All three components are open source and can be hence adapted to best fit a variety of application scenarios.

+*From the time we started this project, the market changed a lot and, as of 2021, a number wallboxes with similar features are readily available.
+However, we believe the an open source approach is still valuable.*